chinmaisiddhartha/price-tracker/README.md

 ## What it does

 - Tracks ETH and Polygon prices every 5 minutes
-- Sends email alerts for 3% price changes to hyperhire_assignment@hyperhire.in
+- Sends automatic email alerts for 3% price changes to hyperhire_assignment@hyperhire.in
-- Allows users to set custom price alerts
+- Allows users to set custom price alerts, sent to specified email
 - Provides ETH-BTC swap rate calculator with 0.03% fees
 - Shows 24-hour price history